Inspector of Elections

 Do you provide consulting services to homeowner associations and HOA management companies?

 Yes.
-I also provide consulting services and expert witness services to attorneys throughout California.
+In addition to HOA Consulting, I also provide consulting services and expert witness services to attorneys throughout California.

 If our homeowner association needs to restate or amend our CC&Rs or Bylaws, can you refer an attorney to our board or management company who has experience in this area the law?

 Yes.
 Do not hesitate to call if you require a referral.

 Is it permissible for ballots to be mailed to the board or management company?